The Benefit of Being Bayesian in Online Conformal Prediction: The Need for Monotonicity

-Our results are visualized in Figure~\ref{fig:monotonicity}.
+The results are visualized in Figure~\ref{fig:monotonicity}.
 Ideally, in all the figures the orange line should be always above the blue line (i.e., the predicted confidence set due to Eq.(\ref{eq:cp}) is larger), since the associated confidence level $\alpha$ is higher.
-Unlike ERM and our Bayesian algorithm, both MultiOGD and MultiMVP violate this property, which somewhat harms their trustworthiness to downstream users.
-We remark that although the data generation mechanism and the MultiMVP baseline are both randomized, a single random seed is used in this experiment to demonstrate the existence of the problem.
+Unlike ERM and our algorithm, both MultiOGD and MultiMVP violate this property, which considerably weakens their trustworthiness to downstream users.
+We remark that although the data generation mechanism and the MultiMVP baseline are both randomized, a single random seed is used in this experiment to demonstrate the existence of the issue.